PrivTrace/PrivTrace/README-ENCRYPTION.md

-compo# DSR Form Data Encryption
+# DSR Form Data Encryption

 This document explains how sensitive data in the DSR (Data Subject Request) system is protected through encryption.